 - 1. If the Department-issued duty handgun is issued with a WML, it shall be attached to the weapon and carried for all uniformed duty enforcement. - 2.
 The WML shall be activated by use of the standard toggle type switch and shall have an output of at least 500 lumens. - 3.
 The duty holster shall be designed for the handgun with the WML attached.
 If the Department Member elects to purchase his/her own Department-approved duty holster, the holster shall comply with Policy 1046.23 Holsters. - 4.
-The Training Division Commander shall maintain an addendum of approved WML brands and models. - 5.
-The WML shall be attached to the handgun when using a holster designed for a handgun with WML. - 6.
+The Training Division Commander shall maintain an addendum of approved WML brands and models.

+- 5. The WML shall be attached to the handgun when using a holster designed for a handgun with WML. - 6.
 All mandated qualifications (quarterly, monthly, etc.) shall be completed with the WML system attached to the handgun. - 7.
 Members shall have their WML inspected annually by the Department Armorer as part of the annual duty handgun inspection.

-380.7 MINIATURE REFLEX SIGHT (MRS)
+380.8 MINIATURE REFLEX SIGHT (MRS)

-1. Duty handguns with a Miniature Reflex Sight (MRS) is an optional program.
-Department Members choosing to use an MRS shall provide a Department-approved MRS, and the required accompanying equipment such as backup iron sights and holster at their own expense.
-Authorized equipment requirements are subject to change.
-It is the Department Member's responsibility to ensure their equipment is in compliance with any of the changes.

-- 2. It is highly recommended to consult the Department Armorer prior to any purchases.
-For detailed information on approved equipment options pertaining to the duty handgun with MRS program, refer to the addendum maintained by the Training Division Commander. - (a) Only approved models of the MRS shall be permitted. - (b) Only handguns with approved MRS mounting solutions shall be permitted.
-Members are strictly prohibited from making any modifications to Department issued handguns to accommodate an MRS. - (c) Gunsmith machining on personally-owned handguns to accommodate an MRS is permitted, but shall follow all guidelines listed on the addendum maintained by the Training Division Commander. - (d) Back-up iron sights shall be installed and tall enough to be seen through the MRS optic window. - (e) A Department-approved MRS compatible duty holster shall be used. - 3.
+- 1. Duty handguns with a Miniature Reflex Sight (MRS) is an optional program.Department Members choosing to use an MRS shall provide a Department-approved MRS, and the required accompanying equipment such as backup iron sights and holster at their own expense.Authorized equipment requirements are subject to change.It is the Department Member's responsibility to ensure their equipment is in compliance with any of the changes. - 2.
+It is highly recommended to consult the Department Armorer prior to any purchases.
+For detailed information on approved equipment options pertaining to the duty handgun with MRS program, refer to the addendum maintained by the Training Division Commander. - (a) Only approved models of the MRS shall be permitted. - (b) Only handguns with approved MRS mounting solutions shall be permitted.Members are strictly prohibited from making any modifications to Department issued handguns to accommodate an MRS. - (c) Gunsmith machining on personally-owned handguns to accommodate an MRS is permitted, but shall follow all guidelines listed on the addendum maintained by the Training Division Commander. - (d) Back-up iron sights shall be installed and tall enough to be seen through the MRS optic window. - (e) A Department-approved MRS compatible duty holster shall be used. - 3.
 Department Members shall have their handgun, MRS, and all accompanying equipment inspected by the Department Armorer prior to deploying the system on duty. - 4.
 On Department-issued handguns equipped with a factory MRS mounting solution, installation of the MRS and backup iron sights shall be performed by the Department Armorer only. - 5.
-After the initial inspection and installation, Department Members shall be required to take and successfully pass the OCSD "Duty Handguns with MRS" training course before they can carry their MRS equipped handgun on duty. - 6.
-Department Members shall have their handgun, MRS, and compatible duty holster inspected by the Department Armorer annually. - 7.
+After the initial inspection and installation, Department Members shallsuccessfully complete OCSD's MRS Handgun Course before they can carry their MRS equipped handgun on or off-duty.

+- 6. Department Members shall have their handgun, MRS, and compatible duty holster inspected by the Department Armorer annually. - 7.
 Department Members shall be responsible for the maintenance of their equipment.

-380.8 AUTHORIZED ON-DUTY, BACKUP HANDGUNS
+380.9 AUTHORIZED ON-DUTY, BACKUP HANDGUNS

-- 1. The backup handgun is carried as a last effort of defense.
-All rules, regulations, and laws governing the use of deadly force apply to the use of this handgun. - 2.
+- 1. The backup handgun is carried as a last effort of defense.All rules, regulations, and laws governing the use of deadly force apply to the use of this handgun. - 2.
 Department Members are authorized to carry only one approved backup handgun in addition to, and at the same time, as their duty handgun.
-The backup handgun shall be one of the following: - (a) Any Department approved double action semiautomatic handgun with a passive internal firing pin block and/or a manual safety in .380, 9mm, .40 or .45 ACP caliber. - (b) Any authorized primary duty handgun listed in section 380.2.1.

-- (c) Smith and Wesson, Colt or Sturm Ruger, .38 or 357 caliber revolver 2-4" BBL loaded with.38 special ammunition. - (d) The Training Division Commander shall maintain an addendum of approved manufacturers and models suitable for on duty backup. - 3.
-Single action-only handguns are prohibited, including 1911-style handguns. - 4.
+The Training Division Commander shall maintain an addendum of approved manufacturers and models suitable for on duty backup. - 3.
+Single Action Only (SAO) handguns are permitted after successfully completing OCSD's 1911/2011 SAO Transition Course. - 4.
 Department Members who choose to carry a backup handgun shall carry only Department approved duty ammunition.

-380.8.1 INSPECTION OF BACKUP HANDGUNS
+380.9.1 INSPECTION OF BACKUP HANDGUNS